 F.4 Suppose that the two contiguous parts of the system in question are areas 1 and 2 and that area 1 exports to area 2.
 Let G1 and G2 be the total generation in areas 1 and 2 respectively and D1 and D2 be the total demand in areas 1 and 2 under the planned transfer condition.
 Let B be the transfer required in addition to that under the planned transfer condition (i.e. the value of B is equal to the boundary allowance or half the boundary allowance as specified in paragraphs F.3.4 and F.3.5).

 F.5 The additional transfer is proportionally divided between the generation and demand in the two areas as follows:

-the total demands after application of the boundary allowance or half boundary allowance in areas 1 and 2 are
+the total demands after application of the boundary allowance or half boundary allowance in areas 1 and 2 are: